 9. Make Sure Nap Spots Abound

 You might be worried about leaving your kitten alone while at work, but in reality he will probably spend most of the time you're gone sleeping!
 Cats sleep a lot, and I mean a LOT!
 Something like 12 to 16 hours a day!
 And, as nocturnal creatures, their preferred nap time is actually during the day!
 Make sure you place their favorite blanket on the couch, leave the bed unmade if that's where they snooze and provide easy access to their cat bed.
 Chances are your cat will spend half of the work day sleeping!
+Your cat will love a cave-type cat hut, as a snug enclosed cat bed will provide your feline with a feeling of safety.
+This Jungle Cat Bed, for example, makes your cat feel protected while allowing her to keep an eye on her surroundings - an ideal choice for a cat at home.
+It is also very affordable and can travel with you whenever you move or travel.

 10. Reward And Play Upon Your Return